The time frame for your business to see results from SEO can be anywhere from one week to a year depending on

 - Traffic Impact: You will only see improved organic traffic if you hit page 1 for high volume keywords or for many low-volume, but very relevant keywords. i.e. Long tail keywords.

 - Analogy: It’s like running a 1/2 marathon.
 It’s a long-term play, expect to see some setbacks along the way.

 If you have a very large website with thousands of pages then you’re probably pretty familiar with SEO.
 Whether you run a large e-commerce site, a business directory or a large content site, I’m guessing you’ve had a few agencies and consultants through the door in your time.

-More often that not, SEO on sites like this focuses on the technical side, dealing with issues like content improvement, internal linking, architectural changes, tagging..you know where this is going.
+More often than not, SEO on sites like this focuses on the technical side, dealing with issues like content improvement, internal linking, architectural changes, tagging..you know where this is going.

-What this typically means is that any changes you make to your site takes time to update in the Google index.
+What this typically means is that any changes you make to your site take time to update in the Google index.